bwiernik/meta-workshop/exercises/A_computing-effect-sizes.md

    as the effect size.
 Use the **sample effect size estimate** to compute the sampling error variance.

-   A. Construct confidence intervals for each effect size using a normal distribtion.
+   A. Construct confidence intervals for each effect size using a normal distribution.

    B. Why might using the sample effect size estimate to compute sampling error
       variance be a problem?